kfletcher88/VCFvariance/Example/README.md

 p
 ```
 ![Variance of allele balance, with contours](./Images/ExampleFigureD.png)

-In addition, histograms of allele balance can be printed with the script.
+In addition, histograms of allele balance can be printed with the script using the `-B` flag.
 ```
 perl ../VCFVariance.pl -i data/SF5ds_50x.vcf -B
 perl ../VCFVariance.pl -i data/P24ds_50x.vcf -B